-Parents of Gender Diverse Children was incorporated in early 2016 as a way to give a voice to parents of trans and gender diverse children.
+Parents of Gender Diverse Children became an Incorporated Association in Victoria as a way to give a voice to parents of trans and gender diverse children.
 Our goal was to have a platform from which to speak out about the potential elimination of LGBTIQ+ specific support programmes within educational environments.
 It soon became apparent that we could do so much more, and we have gone from strength to strength.

 The Parents of Gender Diverse Children team are passionate about raising awareness and understanding to ensure that professionals, educators and clinicians have the information, language and skills needed to create safe and inclusive environments for trans and gender diverse people and their families.

 Meagan is mum to 5 children, with four currently living at home.
 Meagan’s particular area of interest is in inclusion in early childhood educational settings.

 Karyn is mum to 2 children, a dachshund and three cats.
 Karyn’s particular area of interest is in sex and sexuality education for trans and gender diverse young people.

 PGDC South Australia

 In October of 2017 we were proud to announce that we have begun working in South Australia to actively support families and work with others to build a network for parents and those parenting trans and gender diverse children of any age.

 Sam is Mum to 2 children.
 Her main interest is fostering and building connections between service providers to provide clear pathways for support of trans and gender diverse South Australians.